ALehav1/hybrid-slide-canvas/README.md

 - **Architecture**: Stable three-panel layout (`LeftSidebar`, `CanvasRegion`, `RightSidebar`) with context-based state propagation.
 - **State Management**: Zustand with Immer for predictable state, persisted to IndexedDB via a custom `dexieStorage` middleware.
 - **Undo/Redo**: A robust, custom multi-origin undo/redo system (`HistoryManager`) is fully implemented and tested, separating `user` and `ai` action histories.
+- **Free-Draw Pen**: A free-draw pen tool is now available in the toolbar, allowing for freehand sketching on the canvas.
 - **AI Integration**: The AI chat panel is fully functional, using OpenAI's API to translate natural language into tldraw shapes.
 - **Testing**: The test suite is stable.
 A canonical, documented pattern for testing Zustand-connected components is enforced across the codebase.
 - **Dependencies**: All Y.js-related code has been removed.
 The project has a clean, minimal dependency tree.
-- **Next Up**: Begin MVP Phase 2: Implementing a free-draw pen tool.
+- **Next Up**: Begin MVP Phase 3: Export functionality (PNG/PDF).

 ## Changelog

+### 2025-07-04 — MVP Phase 2: Free-Draw Pen Implementation

+- **Added Free-Draw Tool**: Implemented a complete free-draw pen tool, including a custom shape (`FreeDrawShapeUtil`), a stateful tool (`FreeDrawTool`), and a toolbar button for activation.
+- **Updated Toolbar**: The main toolbar now includes a "Pen" button that activates the free-draw tool and provides visual feedback when active.
+- **Integrated with Canvas**: The new shape and tool are correctly registered with the `tldraw` editor instance in `CanvasSlide.tsx`.

 ### 2025-07-04 — Toolbar Test Suite Refactor & Documentation Update